lenntil/cs50-minimal-setup/README.md

 For an enhanced version, see [Build Script](./build.sh).

 ## Option 2.
-Using Dynamic Linking
+Using dynamic linking

 Place `libcs50-11.0.2.dylib` in your CS50 project directory.
 The contents of the project directory will look like: